DebasmitaMallick/Expense-Tracker/README.md

 # Expense tracker App

 ## About the project
-This project is a React-based expense tracker application that allows users to enter and view their expenses.
+This project is a ReactJS-based expense tracker application that allows users to enter and view their expenses.
 It includes an expense entry form with buttons to add or remove expenses, and stores data locally.
-The application is designed to be responsive and includes testing to ensure functionality.
-The expense tracker application using ReactJS is developed using best practices for code quality and maintainability.
+The application using ReactJS is developed using best practices for code quality and maintainability.

 ## Installation
 ### To get started with the project, follow these steps: